tipishev/python_debugging_workshop/README.md

 _go through walking corridor: warn about `!`, `c`, `n`, etc. serves right, don't use one-letter variables, `list`, `args` are more treacherous_

-Now we can add the 'amulet of walking' to our inventory.
+Let's add the 'amulet of walking' to our inventory, so that we don't go there again.

 ### Stacking

 Since you see how the game is structured we can move `set_trace()` directly in the main corridor.
-And while we are at it, let's give us even more light with `context=5`
+And while we are at it, let's upgrade our lantern with `context=5`

 Let's go to the next level and see how to navigate vertically in the call stack.